vitalets/playwright-bdd/README.md

 #### Custom fixtures
 To use [custom fixtures](https://playwright.dev/docs/test-fixtures#with-fixtures) in step definitions you need the following:

-1. Define custom fixtures and create `test` instance with `test.extend()`.
+1. Define custom fixtures with `test.extend()` and export `test` instance.
 For example, `fixtures.ts`:
     ```ts
-    // Note: import base test from playwright-bdd, not from @playwright/test
+    // Note: import base from playwright-bdd, not from @playwright/test!
     import { test as base } from 'playwright-bdd';

     // custom fixture